bembom/cheryl/README.md

                             facts={'Carl': Knows.yes}),
                  ]

-In this case, Albert starts off by saying that he does not know the solution, but that one of Bernard and Carl might know.
+In this case, Albert starts off by saying that he does not know the solution, but that either Bernard or Carl might know.
 This introduces the syntax of giving a tuple of names to denote that the following state is true for at least one of the named players.
 It also introduces the new state of knowing the solution 'maybe'.
-This means that when Albert looks at the values that are compatible with what Cheryl told him, there is at least on such value for which either Bernard or Carl know the solution.
-In other words, Albert cannot be certain that both of the do *not* know the solution.
+This means that when Albert looks at the values that are compatible with what Cheryl told him, there is at least one such value for which either Bernard or Carl knows the solution.
+In other words, Albert cannot be certain that both of them do *not* know the solution.

 This game continues with Bernard and Carl making equivalent statements, before everyone figures out the answer in the second round.